-Project Review Fees (check appropriate boxes) 1,7 ☑ Base Fees Single Family Lot (No add-on fees required) \$500 Projects Requiring Only Erosion and Sediment Control Review \$1,500 Municipal Projects (No add-on fees required) \$1,500 All Other Projects \$1,500 ☑ Add- On Fees 1.
+Project Review Fees (check appropriate boxes) 1,7 ☑ Base Fees Single Family Lot (No add-on fees required) 7 \$500 Projects Requiring Only Erosion and Sediment Control Review 7 \$1,500 Municipal Projects 2 (No add-on fees required) 7 \$1,500 All Other Projects \$1,500 ☑ Add- On Fees 3 1.
 Projects requiring Rate Control or Treatment to MIDS Performance Goal \$1,000 2.
 Projects involving work within or below the 100-year floodplain (Table 2-9, Watershed Management Plan) - select highest of following add-on fees (a or b) a.
 Work involving filling and compensating storage within or below the 100-year floodplain (identified in Table 2-9) \$1,000 b.
 Work along the Bassett Creek trunk system or inundation areas involving review of, or modifying the XP-SWMM model. \$2,000 3.
 Work involving creek crossings (bridges, culverts, etc.) \$1,000 4.
-Projects involving review of alternative BMPs \$1,000 5.
-Project involving variance request \$1,000 ☑ Wetland Fees5 Wetland delineation review Varies Wetland replacement plan review Varies Monitoring and reporting Varies Wetland replacement escrow Varies Total Pr oject Review Fees \$ and add-on fees.
+Projects involving review of alternative BMPs 4 \$1,000 5.
+Project involving variance request \$1,000 ☑ Wetland Fees 5 Wetland delineation review Wetland replacement plan review Varies Monitoring and reporting Varies Wetland replacement escrow Total P Total Project Review Fees ^{6, 7} \$

-1 State agencies are exempt from review fees.
-Other public agencies are required to pay review fees

-- 2 Including Minneapolis Park & Recreation Board projects - 3 Required in addition to base fee (except for single family lots and municipal projects). - 4 BMPs not included in Minnesota Stormwater Manual.

-- Wetland fees will be billed at actual cost for projects where BCWMC acts as the LGU for the Wetland Conservation Act or when a member city requests assistance from the BCWMC for wetland-related review tasks (BCWMC is the LGU for the cities of Medicine Lake, Robbinsdale and St. Louis Park). - Include check for total project review fees or other fees with application form.
+- State agencies are exempt from review fees.
+Other public agencies are required to pay review fees and add-on fees. - 2 Including Minneapolis Park & Recreation Board projects - 3 Required in addition to base fee (except for single family lots and municipal projects). - 4 BMPs not included in Minnesota Stormwater Manual. - Wetland fees will be billed at actual cost for projects where BCWMC acts as the LGU for the Wetland Conservation Act or when a member city requests assistance from the BCWMC for wetland-related review tasks (BCWMC is the LGU for the cities of Medicine Lake, Robbinsdale and St. Louis Park). - Include check for total project review fees or other fees with application form.
 Check should be payable to Bassett Creek Watershed Management Commission. - If the actual cost to conduct a review reaches \$5,000, the applicant shall be required to reimburse the Commission for all costs it incurs in excess of \$5,000, in addition to base and add on fees.
 The Commission shall bill the applicant for the additional costs.
 If an applicant fails to fully reimburse the Commission for the additional costs, any future requests for a review from the applicant shall be deemed incomplete, and the Commission will not conduct a review, until all outstanding amounts have been paid.